Joseph Brown (Missouri politician): Political career

 Before becoming elected to being the St. Louis Mayor, Brown served as the head of the City government and Mayor of Alton, IL.
 During this time period, Brown successfully connected Chicago and Alton with a railroad.
 As a war democrat, he additionally was elected to the Missouri State Senate.

 in 1871, Brown was elected to be the Mayor of St. Louis.
 Within his second year after being elected, Brown helped oversee the creation of a temporary City Hall (where the present Civil Courts Building is) and the taxpayers' League.
 This league's purpose was to "aid in securing honesty, economy and efficiency in the administration of municipal affairs and public affairs."
 In 1873, the city faced a critical depression.
 In order to help alleviate the citizens, Brown ran a soup kitchen for as many as 1200 people per day and issued tax certificates of $300,000, which was also known as "Brown Bucks".
 To support them, Brown used his own credit as well as the city's.
-The following year, Brown passed legislature that created Forest Park, O'Fallon park, and Carondlet Park and helped administer the completion of the Eads Bridge.
+His administration also oversaw the creation of three of the city's largest parks: Forest Park, O'Fallon Park, and Carondelet Park.
+Brown also helped administer the completion of the Eads Bridge.